Gogsii/Gogsii/README.md

 - 👋 Hi, I’m Goran (friends call me Gogsi).
 - 🌱 I’m a Digital Marketer & JavaScript enthusiast.
-- 👀 I’m most comfortable with React and NextJS.
-- 👨🏻‍💻 I’m currently experimenting with combining NextJS & React Native.
+- 👨🏻‍💻 I’m currently experimenting with NextJS & React Native.
 - 💞️ Interest include, but not limited to Real Estate, FinTech, Automation, Learning and Soccer.
 - 📫 Check out my portfolio or connect with me on [Linkedin]